Psoriasis Treatment

 • Moisturizers.
 Using a heavy moisturizing cream after bathing can help with mild psoriasis.
 Moisturizing bath oils can help, too.

 • Epsom salts or Dead Sea salts.
 Soaking for about 15 minutes in an Epsom salt or Dead Sea salt bath can also help remove scales.
+Follow up by applying a generous amount of moisturizer to lightly damp skin; this will seal the moisture.

 Prescription Remedies

-• More potent steroid creams.
+More potent steroid creams.
 Strong steroid creams can help when over-the-counter versions fail.
 However, long-term use can cause thinning of the skin.
 They also should not be used long-term over large areas of the skin, because the steroids can be absorbed into the body and cause serious problems.

 • Artifical light therapy.
 Artificial sources of ultraviolet light can be used in the doctor's office, sometimes in combination with medicines that make the skin more sensitive to the light rays.

 • Other medications.
 Tazarotene is a topical retinoid, similar to the medicine in the acne pill Accutane.
 It may help with severe cases.
 The topical preparation Calcipotriene, a special form of Vitamin D, seems to slow down the overgrowth of skin cells.
 Like all medications, these creams do have side effects, and they're not right for everyone.
-Your doctor may have other suggestions, as well.

 New Forms of Psoriasis Treatment